Eliceeeeeee/SEOAnalyser/README.md

 To run this web application, you'll need:

 * Visual studio 2015
+* Make sure you are connect to internet

 1. download this zip folder and extract it.
 2. Use Visual Studio to open this project `SEOAnalyser.sln`.